operand/agency/README.md

 let's add humans into the space so that they can chat with "Chatty".
 To do this, we'll use the `WebApp` class, which is a subclass of `Space`.

-**Why is `WebApp` a subclass of `Space` and not `Operator`?**
+Why is `WebApp` a subclass of `Space` and not `Operator`?

-This is an arbitrary choice up to the developer, but the rule of thumb should
+This is an arbitrary choice up to the developer, but the guideline is:
-be:

-_If you want to include multiple `Operator`'s as a group, you should create a `Space` subclass and implement any additional logic necessary to forward messages to individual `Operator`'s in the group._
+_If you want to include multiple operators as a group, you should create a `Space` subclass and implement any additional logic necessary to forward messages to individual operators in the group._

-We could implement `WebApp` as a subclass of `Operator`, and creat the web application in a way where there would only be one user, perhaps running it locally, or where the web application is viewed as a single operator to others in the space, if that fits the use case.
+We could implement `WebApp` as a subclass of `Operator`, and create a web application in a way where the web app would appear as a single operator, perhaps running it locally, if that fits the use case.

-But since a typical web application serves multiple users, it may make more sense to implement it as a `Space` subclass, so that individual users of the web application can be addressed by other operators using a namespace associated with the web application, as we'll see below.
+But since a typical web application serves multiple users, it may make sense to implement it as a `Space` subclass, so that individual users of the web application can be addressed by other operators using a namespace associated with the web application, as we'll see below.